Playland at the PNE is Vancouver’s amusement park with all kinds of rides including a roller coaster, bumper cars and fun kiddy rides.

 This article contains the following information:

 Click any of the above links to jump to a specific topic, or continue reading to learn all about Vancouver’s Playland amusement park.
-Or, for PNE events and activities at various times of the year, click Pacific National Exhibition (from late August until early September) or Halloween Fright Nights (in October).
-For descriptions of individual rides, see our article about Vancouver’s Playland Rides.
+Or, click Pacific National Exhibition (from late August until early September) or Halloween Fright Nights (in October) for PNE events and activities at various times of the year.
+See our article about Vancouver’s Playland Rides for descriptions of individual rides.

 Playland at the PNE

-In 2022 Playland operated between mid-June and mid-August.
-In 2023 it runs from the first Saturday in June until August 18th (after which the PNE Fair starts up and runs until September 4th).
+Playland is open on select dates between mid-May and mid-August.
+In 2025 the attraction operated from Saturday, May 17th, until Friday, August 15th (after which the PNE Fair started up and ran until September 1st).
 During the fair there are all sorts of rides.
-There are usually also concerts, shows and other fun things to see and do!
+There are also concerts, shows and other fun things to see and do.

-For tickets and full details about the amusement park, visit the PNE/Playland website.
+Visit the PNE/Playland website for tickets and full details about the amusement park.

 About Playland

 Playland is a great place for kids.
-It has all kinds of rides including two roller coasters, with one being a 65 year-old wooden antique.
+It has all kinds of rides including two roller coasters, with one being a 65-year-old wooden antique.
+Other popular ones for adults and teenagers include Atmosfear, Hellevator and The Beast.
+There are also all kinds of rides for little children.

-Think of Playland kind of like a large fancy midway carnival that comes to your town once a year and sets up in a parking lot – with the usual Tilt-a-Whirl, Scrambler and Ferris Wheel.
-Playland has some fancier rides too though, like the giant Wave Swinger, the Beast and Hellevator.
-It’s impressive and kids love the place!
+Think of Playland as a large, fancy midway carnival that comes to your town once a year and sets up in a big parking lot – with the usual Tilt-a-Whirl, Scrambler and Ferris Wheel.
+Playland has some fancier rides too, though, which makes it an impressive and fun place!

 Playland Hours and Admission

-In 2023 Playland runs from June 3rd until August 18th (which is two weeks longer than last year).
-Tentative days and hours of operation are listed below.
-(Note: Exact dates, times and other details are subject to change.)
+Playland runs on select dates between mid-May and mid-August.
+Tentative days and hours of operation in 2025 are listed below.
+(Note: Exact dates, times and other details were subject to change.)

-For tickets and full details about the amusement park in 2023 visit the PNE/Playland website.
+Visit the PNE/Playland website for tickets and full details about the amusement park.

 Tickets Prices

-In 2023 there are two different one-day passes to choose from.
-The Fun Pass costs $33 and allows access to kid-friendly rides.
-The Thrill Pass, meanwhile, costs $45.
-It is for people over 48 inches tall.
-The second option also includes access to the kid-friendly rides.
-Both types of passes are available at the gate for about $5 more.
+There are two different season passes to choose from for Playland.
+The Fun Pass costs around $109 and allows access to kid-friendly rides.
+The Thrill Pass, meanwhile, costs about $149.
+This pass is for people over 48 inches tall and includes access to the kid-friendly rides.
+(Note: In 2025 if you bought your season passes by May 21st you could save $20.
+Early-bird prices were $89 for the Fun Pass and $129 for the Thrill Pass.)

 Playland Rides

-AtmosFear, Balloon Explorers, The Beast, Breakdance, Bug Whirled, Cedar Rapids Log Flume, Dizzy Drop, Enterprise, Flutterbye, Gladiator, Hell’s Gate, Honeybee Express, Kettle Creek Mine Coaster, Merry-Go-Round, Pirate Ship, Rock’n’Cars, Sea-to-Sky Swinger, Sweet Escape Mini Golf, Tea Cups, Westcoast Wheel and the Wooden Roller Coaster.
+AtmosFear, Balloon Explorer, The Beast, Breakdance, Cap’n KC, Cedar Rapids Log Flume, Choppers, Cool Cruzers, Dizzy Drop, Enterprise, Flutterbye, Gladiator, Hellevator, Hell’s Gate, Honeybee Express, Merry-Go-Round, Pirate Ship, Rock’n’Cars, Scrambler, Sea-to-Sky Swinger, Sweet Escape Mini Golf, Teacups, ThunderVolt, Westcoast Wheel and Wooden Roller Coaster.

 TIP #1: Take a sun hat and sunscreen on hot sunny days as there isn’t a lot of shade.
 Also take a water bottle.